DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/10 Columns/50 Adaptability/05 Hide Columns.md

 [note]

-If your TreeList is inside a container, you must call the [updateDimensions()](/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#updateDimensions) method on each container resize to rerender the component:
+If your TreeList is inside a resizable container, you must call the [updateDimensions()](/Documentation/ApiReference/UI_Components/dxTreeList/Methods/#updateDimensions) method on each container resize to rerender the component:

 ---
 ##### jQuery